Ayan-M-Dev/Ayan-M-Dev/README.md

 <div id="hey" align="center">
 <p>
-Innovative Full Stack Developer with expertise in Web and App development, passionate about AI and Blockchain technologies.
+Full Stack Developer with expertise in Web and App development.
 Active open-source contributor and community builder.
 Experienced in crafting user-centric solutions and streamlining processes through effective project management.
 Frequent speaker at tech conferences, sharing insights on cutting-edge development practices.
 Committed to leveraging technology for meaningful impact, I thrive in collaborative environments and constantly seek new challenges.
 Always eager to connect with fellow developers, explore innovative projects, and push the boundaries of what's possible in the digital realm.
 </div>